Business Insurance for Board Game Companies

 Additional Steps To Protect Your Business

-With this in mind, here are several things you can do to better protect your business:
+Here are several things you can do to better protect your board game company:

 A typical business owner’s policy includes general liability, business interruption, and commercial property insurance.
 However, BOPs are often customizable, so your agent may recommend adding professional liability, commercial auto, or other types of coverage to your package depending on your company’s needs.